membraneframework/beamchmark/README.md

 You create a test scenario by adopting `Beamchmark.Scenario` behaviour in a module.
 It has to implement `run()` function, which will execute for benchmarking.

-The examples of using `Scenario` are located in `examples` directory.
+The examples of using `Scenario` are located in the `examples` directory.
 To run one of them, simply use the following command:

 ```bash